fundot/fundot/docs/guide.md

-# Fundot Tutorial
+# Fundot Beginner's Guide

-This is an official tutorial for Fundot beginners.
+This is a tutorial for Fundot beginners.

 ## Introduction

 Fundot is a functional programming language inspired by Lisp.
 However, Fundot uses capital letters, "A" to "Z", and dot, ".", as we normally do in English, to indicate the start and end of a function, instead of using parenthesis, "(" and ")", which is a big difference between Fundot and Lisp.
+This feature also makes Fundot more readable.

 ## Basic Syntax